 Penguins

-Cabo Virgenes is one of the largest Magellanic penguin colonies in Argentina, with a population of about 120,000 breeding pairs.
+Cabo Virgenes is one of the largest Magellanic penguin colonies in Argentina, with a current population of about 130,000 breeding pairs.
 It is also one of our long-term study sites, where we study population trends, breeding success, chick mortality and the effects of tourism.
-With Park Wardens protecting the site, and our studies monitoring the effects of tourism, tourists can be confident that they are not harming the wildlife they come to visit.
+With Park Wardens protecting the site, and our studies monitoring the effects of tourism, tourists can be confident that they are not harming the wildlife which they come to visit.
 A no-fishing zone placed around the colony also helps to ensure that the penguins' food resources are not depleted by commercial fishing, as they are in the Falkland Islands.
-See articles Revista Chilena de Historia Natural (2002): The decline of Falkland Islands penguins in the presence of a commercial fishing industry, and Falklands Penguins Starve to Death.
+See articles below:

 Magellanic

-Web page created by Mike Bingham
+Web page created by Mike Bingham, © 2022